 Q: How big is the program?

-LENS consists of approximately thirty-six students, divided into small groups for project work.
+The LENS cohort is approximately forty students, divided into small groups for project work.

 Q: Are there accommodations for disabled students?

 Wake Forest University is a fully-accessible campus.
 Students with disabilities are encouraged to apply.

 Program Assistants (or resident advisors) are undergraduate students who have been professionally trained to live and work with students in a residential setting.
 Program Assistants are selected because of their maturity and ability to foster inclusive and enjoyable living situations for residents.

 Q: Can I choose my roommate?